cu2021/HarmOni-Movie-Recommendation-Service/README.md

 # HarmOni Movie Recommendation Service

-HarmOni Movie Recommendation Service is a sophisticated movie recommendation service designed to provide personalized movie suggestions based on user preferences and movie popularity.
-Developed using Python and Flask, it employs a hybrid recommendation system that integrates content-based filtering with Singular Value Decomposition (SVD) collaborative filtering, along with popularity filtering from the Internet Movie Database ([IMDB](https://www.imdb.com/)).
+HarmOni Movie Recommendation Service is a sophisticated movie recommendation system that provides personalized movie suggestions based on user preferences and popularity.
+Developed using Python and Flask, it employs a hybrid recommendation approach integrating content-based filtering, Singular Value Decomposition (SVD) collaborative filtering, and popularity filtering from the Internet Movie Database ([IMDB](https://www.imdb.com/)).

 ## Features